ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Record Handling

-*"Problems involving structured data arise in many areas of computer application ..."*
+>Problems involving structured data arise in many areas of computer application ...

-*"All the relationships introduced above ... are in fact partial ...
-In order to meet this problem, a special __null__ value is provided for reference variables and fields."*
+>All the relationships introduced above ... are in fact partial ...
+In order to meet this problem, a special __null__ value is provided for reference variables and fields.

 [Record Handling](http://archive.computerhistory.org/resources/text/knuth_don_x4100/PDF_index/k-9-pdf/k-9-u2293-Record-Handling-Hoare.pdf)